Implied Contracts and How to Avoid Being Caught in One

 Business contracts can be tricky.
 You can find yourself in a contract without being aware of it.

-Your neighbor turns up on your property one day with a lawn mower and proceeds to mow your lawn.
+Your neighbor turns up on your property one day with a lawnmower and proceeds to mow your lawn.
 You go out and say, "Thanks!"
 The next week your neighbor turns up again and mows your lawn again.
-You thank him again and think nothing of it.
+You thank your neighbor again and think nothing of it.
 The third week, your neighbor mows your lawn and turns up at your door with a bill for three weeks of lawn mowing.

 By your actions, you have created an implied contract.
-And you will probably have to pay him.
+And you will probably have to pay the bill.

 An implied-in-fact contract is an unwritten contract that the parties presumably intended to agree on, as can be inferred from their actions, conduct, and the circumstances.
-The "meeting of the minds" necessary for a valid contract is not written in this type of contract, but it can reasonably be inferred to have taken place.
+A contract implied in fact is a true contract.
+That means it can be taken to court.

-Here's an example: if a vendor sends goods to a customer, and the customer takes the goods without paying and uses those goods to make products or re-sell for a profit, a contract to buy and sell those good might be inferred.
+Here's an example: Let's say a vendor and a customer have an ongoing relationship where the vendor sends goods to the customer and the customer pays.
+One day the vendor sends goods to a customer, and the customer takes the goods without paying and uses those goods to make products or re-sell them for a profit.
+In this case, a contract to buy and sell those goods might be inferred.
 The customer must pay for the goods because an implied contract has been created.

 The best example is this: You are at a restaurant and you choke on a chicken bone.
 A doctor at the next table performs the Heimlich maneuver and saves your life.
-Then she sends you a bill for her services.
+Then the doctor sends you a bill for medical services.
 Yes, you'll probably have to pay.
 The law looks at fairness and whether you benefitted from the relationship (brief as it was).

 A verbal contract, in which there is nothing writing, might be considered an implied contract.
 If both parties act as if they had a contract, the existence of an implied contract can be inferred.

-Some contracts must be in writing to be heard in court, but otherwise, an implied contract that is valid (that meets all of the six elements) is perfectly "legal."
+Some contracts are required by law to be in writing to be heard in court, but otherwise, an implied contract that is valid (that meets all of the six elements) is perfectly "legal."

 Implied-in-fact contracts come up occasionally in hiring situations.
 You don't want to imply that an employee has any kind of employment contract with you because that opens up all sorts of issues.

-In writing, avoid the appearance of a contract.
+In writing a policy manual, avoid the appearance of a contract.
 For example, don't say, "WHEN your probationary period is over."
 That sounds like a promise that the person will be able to stay for the entire probationary period and that he or she will have a permanent job.
-Instead, say "IF you complete the probationary period."
+Instead, say, "IF you successfully complete the probationary period."